The universe as a nonlinear quantum simulation: Large $n$ limit of the central spin model: Large limit

-In this section we establish the duality between the linear BBGKY equations and the nonlinear mean field equation in the large $n$ limit, following the proof techniques of \cite{NachtergaeleJSP06} and especially of \cite{ErdosJSP09}.
-Our work also builds on recent papers by Fernengel and Drossel \cite{190709349} and K{\l}obus {\it et al.}~\cite{211113477} who studied this problem with similar qubit models.
-Before proceeding we briefly note the differences between this and previous work: (1) In contrast to particle models, we do not assume identical particles with bose or fermi statistics.
-(2) The central spin model has reduced permutation symmetry and no interaction between replicas.
-Full permutational symmetry is broken, but the replica qubits $\{ 2, \cdots , n \}$ remain identical.
-(3) Qubits interact via an arbitrary su(4) element $V$.
-(4) The qubit-qubit interaction is long ranged and does not decay with distance.
+In this section we establish the duality between the linear BBGKY equations and the nonlinear mean field theory in the large $n$ limit of the generalized CSM, following the proof techniques of \cite{ErdosJSP09} and \cite{NachtergaeleJSP06}.
+Our work also builds on recent papers by Fernengel and Drossel \cite{190709349} and K{\l}obus {\it et al.}~\cite{211113477} who studied nonlinear mean field dynamics of related spin models.
+Some features of our analysis are: (1) In contrast to particle models, we do not assume indistinguishable particles with Bose or Fermi statistics.
+(2) The $\lambda = 0$ model has reduced permutation symmetry and no interaction between ancilla.
+Full permutational symmetry is broken, but the ancilla qubits $\{ 2, \cdots , n \}$ remain identical.
+(3) Qubits interact via an arbitrary $V \in \mathfrak{su}(4)$.
+(4) The interaction is long ranged and does not decay with distance.
 (5) All terms in the Hamiltonian are assumed to be time dependent.